Table of Contents

 Having years of experience in the outdoors backpacking and wild camping, our adventures have taken us into the backcountry all over the world.
 In that time, we’ve been able to really drill down and quantify what makes a good backpacking tent.
 When reviewing, we always take realistic scenarios and realities into mind and rely on intuition and how things feel rather than just numbers alone.
-Our reviews are written for hikers, by hikers and we always try to make our recommendations as simplistic, fuss free and free of unnecessary jargon as possible to help you make an easy decision about the best product for you.
+Our reviews are written for hikers, by hikers and we always try to make our recommendations as simplistic, fuss free and free of unnecessary jargon as possible to help you make an easy decision about the right product for you.

 Testing Metrics

 Everybody’s wants and needs are unique when it comes to making your outdoors gear, and particularly a backpacking tent, work for you.
-However, we’ve tried to make this as easy as possible through our reviews of the 25 best small 2 person tents out there in order to help you make a decision that will be right for you.
+However, we’ve tried to make this as easy as possible through our reviews of the 25 small 2 person tents out there in order to help you make a decision that will be right for you.
 There are a number of factors we have taken into consideration with our reviews when evaluating each product.
 Here are the main areas we’ve looked at:

 Ease of Setup